kausalyanp/docker-compose-app/README.md

-Here’s a sample docker-compose.yml file for a multi-container application setup.
+Here’s a sample docker-compose.yml file for a Multi-Container Application setup.
 This example includes a web application using Node.js, a database using MySQL, and a reverse proxy using NGINX.
+<a name="top"></a>
 ## Step 1.
 Install Docker and Docker Compose:
 ### 1. Install Docker:
    ```